-RISKS TO THE BUSINESS
+I RISKS TO THE BUSINESS

 - Reputational Risks: Companies operating in a hyper flexible sourcing context (i.e. where sourcing can move quickly and easily between multiple locations) may benefit from lowest prices, but face reputational risks linked to the ease of exploitation of low-skilled, low-paid workers in such sourcing geographies with minimal protections for them.
 The short-term and remote nature of many supplier relationships can a) reduce buyers' leverage to do anything about abusive behaviors in their supply chain when they are highlighted by civil society, consumers or their own audits and b) constrain the ability of buying companies to divest from such sourcing geographies where these issues are or become systemic.
-Moreover, tragedies affecting workers in the supply chains of global brands that benefit from low cost production implicate entire industries: in the wake of the Rana Plaza collapse, articles referred to the "complicity" of the entire industry in conditions leading to the tragedy. - Operational Risks: Companies may find themselves unable to guarantee traceability as suppliers under extreme price pressure may sub-contract production, leading to a longer, less transparent and less controllable supply chain. - Financial Risk and Business Opportunity Risk: Data showing slowdowns in frequency of purchase of lowest price apparel goods, for example, and increases in the number of consumers willing to pay more for ethically sourced or sustainable goods, has led some business leaders to predict a backlash from consumers, "in the same way as plastics and deforestation linked to palm oil."
+Moreover, tragedies affecting workers in the supply chains of global brands that benefit from low cost production implicate entire industries: in the wake of the Rana Plaza collapse, companies sourcing from Bangladesh that did not have garments produced in at Rana Plaza were equally affected by campaigns that focused on the complicity of the "entire industry" in conditions leading to the tragedy. - Operational Risks: Companies may find themselves unable to guarantee traceability as suppliers under extreme price pressure often subcontract production, leading to a longer, less transparent and less controllable supply chain. - Financial Risk and Business Opportunity Risk: Data showing slowdowns in frequency of purchase of lowest price apparel goods, for example, and increases in the number of consumers willing to pay more for ethically sourced or sustainable goods, has led some business leaders to predict a backlash from consumers "in the same way as plastics and deforestation linked to palm oil."
 Failure to address this may have financial implications including in the form of missed opportunities to adapt. - Regulatory Risk: Operating on a price leadership model can be associated with regulatory risk.
 Regulation has been tabled in some jurisdictions to reduce waste associated with low cost goods (e.g. in the UK, taxes on garments to fund recycling and repairing in the fashion industry have been proposed, and a government report proposed a ban on sending to landfill clothes that can be reused or recycled).